havatv/qgisthingreyscaleplugin/help/source/index.rst

 The result is a skeleton raster with skeleton pixels that have values corresonding to the level at which they were found.
+The lowest level has value 1.
 The skeleton raster is saved as GeoTIFF, either at a location specified by the user or in the user's tempdir (files are not deleted automatically).

-It is assumed that the higher the pixel values is, the more "important" is the pixel.
+It is assumed that the higher the pixel values in the input image is, the more "important" is the pixel.

 The greyscale skeleton can be vectorised with GRASS *r.to.vect* by first binarising it (choosing an appropriate threshold), and then